Stone of Scone: Early 20th century

-Removal
+Returning to Scotland

+First return

 On Christmas Day 1950, a group of four Scottish students (Ian Hamilton, Gavin Vernon, Kay Matheson, and Alan Stuart) removed the stone from Westminster Abbey, intending to return it to Scotland.
-During the removal process, the stone broke into two pieces.
+During the removal, the stone broke into two pieces.
 After burying the greater part of the Stone in a Kent field, where they camped for a few days, they uncovered the buried stone and returned to Scotland, along with a new accomplice, John Josselyn.

-According to one American diplomat who was posted in Edinburgh at the time, the stone was briefly hidden in a trunk in the basement of the consulate's Public Affairs Officer, unbeknownst to him, then brought up further north.
+According to an American diplomat who was posted in Edinburgh at the time, the stone was briefly hidden in a trunk in the basement of the consulate's Public Affairs Officer, without his knowledge, then brought up further north.
 The smaller piece was similarly brought north at a later time.
-The entire stone was passed to a senior Glasgow politician, who arranged for the Glasgow stonemason Robert Gray to repair it professionally.
+The entire stone was passed to Glasgow politician Robert Gray, who arranged for a Glasgow stonemason to repair it.

-The British Government ordered a major search for the stone, but was unsuccessful.
+The British Government ordered a major search for the stone, but were unsuccessful.
 The stone was left by those that had been hiding it on the altar of Arbroath Abbey on 11 April 1951, a property owned by the Church of Scotland.
 Once the London police were informed of its whereabouts, the stone was returned to Westminster four months after its removal.
 Afterward, rumours circulated that copies of the stone had been made, and that the returned stone was not the original.